Navigation Menu+

 Little Plant Pantry 01

-If you’re a person trying to live a more sustainable lifestyle, this place will seem like paradise.
+If you’re someone trying to live a more sustainable lifestyle, this place will seem like paradise.
 It would be amazing if we could have more places like this in every city.

 When it first started, in 2019, Little Plant Pantry was all over the news as the first bulk shop in Amsterdam.
 All the hip people were visiting, in order to post on their channels about this amazing new initiative.
 Then the pandemic came and the shop barely survived those challenging times.
 The previous owners felt they couldn’t continue and decided to pass the ownership in 2022 to a new, enthusiast couple: Carolina and Pomi.
 They are both vegan and trying to live a sustainable life.
 The couple met in Switzerland in 2014, where they lived for three years.
 After that, they travelled the world for a while before settling down in Amsterdam, where they wanted to have their own business – something plant-based and sustainable.
 Taking over Little Plant Pantry was a lucky coincidence.
 It came to them at the right time.